 Always remember to remove coffee grounds and filters from your coffee maker before performing the cleaning process.

 Dispose of your coffee grounds immediately after making coffee to avoid having mold develop.

-Remember that coffee grounds make a nice addition to compost bins.
-They can also be used directly as a plant food for potted plants and outdoor plants from time to time.
+Remember that coffee grounds make an excellent addition to compost bins.
+They can also be used directly as plant food for potted plants and outdoor plants from time to time.

 Don’t open the microwave door.
 Just leave it shut for five or ten minutes.
 When you open it, you will find that the vinegary steam has collected on all surfaces.